bumblebaytuna/BangleApps/apps/hourangle/README.md

 This app mimics Polaris’s position around the celestial pole at the current time and date.
 It resembles a clock-face but a full rotation represents **24 hours rather than 12**, corresponding to one daily rotation of Polaris around the Pole.
 Equatorial mounts and some star trackers are also fitted with a similar clock-face device called a polarscope.
 The exact alignment procedure depends on the telescope or star-tracker brand, but the aim is to get the position of Polaris on the polar-scope's clock face to match the position on the app's clockface.

-The app is designed for Northern Hemisphere use only

 <table>
   <tr>
     <td align="center">